The Choir was founded in 1996 by Michele Hupaelo and many of the original singers were drawn from among students in Michele’s voice studio.

 Graham Codling took over direction of the choir in 2011 and led it in many successful concerts, following on the tradition established by Michele.

-In 2018, Colin Elliott assumed the role of conductor and continues the musical tradition established by earlier conductors.
-The first concert under his artistic direction was performed on December 9, 2018 at Zion Lutheran Church in Saskatoon and we are now well into our third season with Colin as our director.
+In 2018, Colin Elliott assumed the role of Artistic Director and continued the musical tradition established by earlier conductors.
+The first concert under his artistic direction was performed on December 9, 2018 at Zion Lutheran Church in Saskatoon.
+Throughout the next year and half Colin challenged us with an exciting repertoire and we were able to perform three dynamic concerts under his direction.